1norqaq/paired-synth-controls/results/README.md

 # Results

-This directory contains aggregate summaries and redacted per-draw outputs used to populate the paper tables.
+This directory contains public ACS/Folktables per-draw outputs and aggregate summaries used to populate the paper tables.
 No row-level proprietary hiring records are included.

 ## Public ACS/Folktables